-We believe that we are currently not required to obtain any permission or approval from the CSRC and CAC in the PRC to issue these securities in follow-on offerings to foreign investors.
+We believe that we are currently not required to obtain any permission or approval from the China Securities Regulatory Commission ("CSRC") and Cyberspace Administration of China ("CAC") in the PRC to issue these securities in follow-on offerings to foreign investors.
 However, there is no guarantee that this will continue to be the case in the future in relation to a follow-on offering or the continued listing of our securities on a U.S. securities exchange, or even in the event such permission or approval is required and obtained, it will not be subsequently revoked or rescinded.
 If we do not receive or maintain the approvals, or we inadvertently conclude that such approvals are not required, or applicable laws, regulations, or interpretations change such that we are required to obtain approval in the future, we may be subject to an investigation by competent regulators, fines or penalties, or an order prohibiting us from conducting an offering, and these risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.

-The Administrative Measures on Telecommunications Business Operating Licenses (2017 Revision), or the Telecom License Measures, which was promulgated by the PRC Ministry of Industry and Information Technology (MIIT) on March 1, 2009 and last amended on July 3, 2017, requires that any approved telecommunications services provider shall conduct its business in accordance with the specifications in its license for value-added telecommunications services, or VATS License.
+The Measures on Telecommunications Business Operating Licenses (2017 Revision), or the Telecom License Measures, which was promulgated by the PRC Ministry of Industry and Information Technology (MIIT) on March 1, 2009 and last amended on July 3, 2017, requires that any approved telecommunications services provider shall conduct its business in accordance with the specifications in its license for value-added telecommunications services, or VATS License.
 Shenzhen uCloudlink Network Technology Co.
 Ltd. has obtained the VATS License issued by the MIIT in 2017 for conducting business of information technology services and sales of terminals and data related products.
-As we continued to evaluate our business plan, we have decided to adjust our business model in China, which we believe the VATS License currently held by Shenzhen uCloudlink Network Technology Co.
-Ltd. is no longer required.
-We terminated the contractual arrangements on March 17, 2022, and continue to proceed the Restructuring.
-We will also terminate the VATS License currently held by Shenzhen uCloudlink Network Technology Co.
-Ltd. during the Restructuring.
-Apart from the VATS License obtained and held by Shenzhen uCloudlink Network Technology

-Co.
-Ltd., and the approval of the CSRC or other PRC government authorities that may be required in connection with our offshore offerings under PRC law, we, our PRC subsidiaries and former VIEs are not required to obtain other permissions from Chinese authorities to operate and issue securities to foreign investors.
-See "Risk Factor-Risks Related to Doing Business in China-The approval and/or other requirements of the CSRC, the CAC, or other PRC governmental authorities may be required in connection with an offering under PRC rules, regulations or policies, and, if required, we cannot predict whether or how soon we will be able to obtain such approval, and, even if we obtain such approval, the approval could be rescinded.
-Any failure to obtain or delay in obtaining such approval for this offering, or a rescission of obtained approval, would subject us to sanctions imposed by the CSRC or other PRC government authorities" in this prospectus.
+Apart from the VATS License obtained and held by Shenzhen uCloudlink Network Technology Co.
+Ltd., and the approval of the CSRC or other PRC government authorities that may be required in connection with our offshore offerings under PRC law, we, our PRC subsidiaries and VIEs are not required to obtain other permissions from Chinese authorities to operate and issue securities to foreign investors.
+See "Risk Factor-Risks Related to Doing Business in China-The approval and/or other requirements of the CSRC or other PRC governmental authorities may be required in connection with an offering under PRC rules, regulations or policies, and, if required, we cannot predict whether or how soon we will be able to obtain such approval."